 Observational requests should be submitted a minimum of 3 months prior to the requested date in order to make the appropriate arrangements, and must include a formal letter of interest, with preferred dates, and a current curriculum vitae.
 All items should be emailed to Leigh Heflin, program coordinator, at firstname.lastname@example.org.

 This program has not started yet.
 More information coming soon!

-The professional research mentorship allows students or post-graduate professionals to gain experience in our state-of-the-art research facility.
+The professional research mentorship allows students or post-graduate professionals to gain experience with multiple aspects of the dance medicine research carried out at the Harkness Center, from epidemiological exploration to biomechanical data collection in our state-of-the-art research facility.
+This mentorship program may include experiences such as grant writing, HIPAA compliance, literature review, subject recruitment, data collection and data entry, data analysis and interpretation, and research writing and publication.
+The mentorship experience will be different for each participant and actual activities will be dependent upon what is taking place at the Harkness Center at the time of the mentorship.
 This mentorship position lasts 6 to 12 months.
 If a longer or shorter amount of time is requested, please note this in the initial inquiry and a decision will be made based upon complete review of the applicant’s experience and availability.
-This mentorship program may include experiences such as grant writing, HIPAA compliance, literature review, subject recruitment, data analysis and interpretation, and research writing and publication.
 Mentorship positions have a rolling admission.
-To apply please e-mail the completed Professional Research Mentorship Application to the firstname.lastname@example.org.
+To apply, please e-mail the completed Professional Research Mentorship Application to email@example.com.

 *Written expression of interest in our educational programs does NOT guarantee placement.
 Eligibility for acceptance to our programs depends upon submission of application and selection by committee, after review of your curriculum vitae, telephone or in-person interview, rigorous review of your professional and personal references, and compatibility with program mission and schedule.
 All volunteer and educational affiliate programs at our facility are non-paying positions.